 From a performance testing strategy to planning, and from software testing life cycle to performance testing entry and exit criteria, everything is connected.
 You cannot run a performance test without clarifying the entry and exit criteria.
 These conditions are essential to be followed if you aim to attain accurate results at the end of the day.

-So, if you’re concerned about running a performance test on your web pages and application, but you’re puzzled about obtaining authentic services to do the job, then schedule a demo will one of our performance engineers that will help you understand the platform and our performance testing services better.
+So, if you are concerned about running a performance test on your web pages and application, but you are puzzled about obtaining authentic services to do the job, feel free to schedule a demo will one of our performance engineers that will help you understand the platform and our performance testing services better.
 Or you may as well sign up to get access to the free trial to try the platform for yourself.
 You can also contact us and our team will be glad to answer all your queries.